Charlie Bartlett: Plot

-One day, Charlie comes by Susan's house to pick her up for a date and he gives her a pharmacy bag.
-Mr. Gardner comes out and, thinking the bag contains drugs, attempts to grab Susan's to make her go into the house.
+Charlie arrives at Susan's house to pick her up for a date and he gives her a pharmacy bag.
+Mr. Gardner comes out and, thinking the bag contains drugs, attempts to grab Susan to make her go into the house.
 Charlie warns Mr. Gardner not to touch Susan, but he pushes Charlie instead.
-Charlie then punches Gardner as a reflex, and even though he tries to apologize, the principal is not forgiving.
-Susan and Charlie drive off, and the bag turns out to contain a nicotine gum to help Susan quit smoking cigarettes.
+Charlie then punches Gardner as a reflex, and even though he tries to apologize, the principal does not forgive him.
+Susan and Charlie then drive off, and the bag turns out to contain nicotine gum to aid Susan in quitting smoking cigarettes.

-That night, a large group of students are all in the student lounge when the police arrive.
-They arrest Charlie for assault, the kids riot and trash the lounge building to protest Charlie's arrest and as a result Principal Gardner is fired.
-Charlie is released, and before the play, stops by Mr. Gardner's house to invite him.
-Charlie finds Mr. Gardner heavily intoxicated and waving a revolver.
-They get into a heated argument which culminates in Charlie falling into the pool after attempting to tackle Mr. Gardner, thinking he is about to commit suicide.
-Mr. Gardner, appearing sober, comes to his senses and dives into the pool to save Charlie and states that he was not attempting to commit suicide because he has too many responsibilities to do such a thing.
+That night, a large group of students are protesting against security cameras in the student lounge.
+The police arrive and arrest Charlie for assault, and the kids riot and trash the building in protest.
+As a result, Principal Gardner is fired.
+Charlie is released on bail.
+Before the play, which features Susan, Charlie goes to Mr. Gardner's house to invite him.
+Charlie finds Mr. Gardner drunk and waving a gun.
+They get into a heated argument, Charlie attempts to tackle Mr. Gardner and falls into the pool, hitting his head.
+Mr. Gardner, comes to his senses and dives into the pool to rescue him.
+Charlie says he thought Mr. Gardner was about to attempt suicide, and he replies that cannot kill himself as he has too many responsibilities.
 They talk over their problems about Charlie's father and Susan, and then go to the play.

-Mr. Gardner takes up his old job as a history teacher again (and is now much happier), and Charlie finally gains the confidence to visit his father in prison (something he had felt uncomfortable about earlier in the film).
-The film ends with Charlie applying for a summer internship at a psychiatric institute.
+Mr. Gardner takes up his old job as a history teacher again and is now much happier.
+Charlie finally gains the confidence to visit his father in prison and applies for a summer internship at a psychiatric institute.